MihaiOnSoftware/grow-hex-rails/README.md

 - [X] create/view/update Tags
 - [ ] Tag a Task
   - [ ] Refactor
+    - Add a new update
+    - OR use callbacks
 - [ ] create a Task with one or more Tags already linked
 - [ ] view all Tags on a Task
 - [ ] view all Tasks linked to a Tag